bbauska/zombiePolitics/README.md

-lectuals, and social agents. _lust as an obsession with the private is at odds with a pol­itics informed by public consciousness, it also burdens politics by stripping it of the kind of political imagination and collective hope necessary for a viable notion of meaning, hope, and political agency.
+lectuals, and social agents. _lust as an obsession with the private is at odds with a pol­itics informed by public consciousness, it also burdens politics by stripping it of the kind of political imagination and collective hope necessary for a viable notion of meaning, hope, and political agency.</p>

-Civic literacy is about more than enlarging the realm of critique and affirming the social.
+<p>Civic literacy is about more than enlarging the realm of critique and affirming
+the social.
 It is also about public responsibility, the struggle over democratic public life, and the importance of critical education in a democratic society The U.S. gov­ ernment is more than willing to invest billions in wars, lead the world in arms sales,